-The DR-60D MKII is optimized for DSLR video shooters—lacking music extras like a tuner and metronome—but otherwise sports most of the features of the DR-40 but housed in a camera and tripod friendly case.
+The DR-60D MKII is optimized for DSLR video shooters—lacking music extras like a tuner and metronome—but otherwise sports most of the features of the DR-40 but housed in a camera and tripod friendly case encrusted with physical controls.

 Tascam DR-60D MKII | Buttons and knobs galore: faster adjustments and less menu surfing (images courtesy Tascam).

 Although tiny, the boxy form factor isn’t palm friendly and is at its best on a tripod, Magic Arm or cage.
 The plastic body feels well made but is not as sturdy feeling as the metal body of the DR-100 II.
 Unlike most Tascam portable recorders, there are no built-in mics.
 A tiny forward facing monochrome LCD displays levels, modes and menus.
 It isn’t a touchscreen but is clearly visible in darkness and direct sunlight.
+If powered by USB, the LCD remains illuminated.
 And, because it’s not angled like the DR-70D LCD, it’s visible in an audio bag, on the floor or topside a camera.

 Peter Kun Frary | Allemande (Losy) | Tascam DR-60D MKII | Neumann KM184 (2X) | Shure A27M | EOS 80D (2X)

 A tripod socket beneath and tripod bolt above allow connection to studio support and cameras.
 I use an Arca plate for fast mount/dismount.
-The top tripod screw is for only for light duty use only (e.g., battery pack).
+The top tripod screw is handy for light duty use such as attaching a battery pack, mic, wireless transmitter, etc. Tascam depicts a camera sitting on it but turning the locking wheel to secure a camera would only be practical for those with fingers like chopsticks.

 I choose the DR-60D MKII over the DR-70D due to the abundance of physical controls—specifically phantom power switches—and the forward facing LCD.
-When mounted on an arm or tripod, the frontal LCD and controls are easier to see and use compared to “palm” recorders like the H6 or DR-100 MKII.
+When mounted on an arm or tripod, the frontal LCD and controls are easier to see and use compared to palm size recorders like the H6 or DR-100 MKII.
 The rubberized buttons and wheels operate smoothly and are easy to access.
-Channels 1/2 have individual gain controls but, oddly, 3/4 sports only a single global level adjustment.
+Channels 1/2 have individual gain controls.
+Channels 3/4 are linked to a 3.5mm TRS stereo jack with only a single global level gain adjustment.

 Right Side Layout | USB port, SD card slot, line out and headphone jacks